 No one can deny that peeling potatoes is a hassle.
 Cost-wise, factoring in the cream and butter, homemade potatoes came out at .40 cents per cup, Betty Crocker Potato Buds at .50 cents per cup.
-Prep tip: You can make mashed potatoes early in the day, and then keep them warm in a pan covered with plastic wrap in a pan simmering with water.
+Prep tip: You can make mashed potatoes the day prior, and then rewarm them in a microwave and then hold warm in pan covered with plastic wrap in a pan simmering with water.
 See the recipe and video on making perfect mashed potatoes.

 Pre-washed greens, yes.
 Pre-packaged salad “kits?”
 Not a good bargain.
 Just keep it simple and seasonal.
-Toss together some feta or bleu cheese, some diced apple or pear, a few crumbled walnuts or pine nuts with some croutons and top with an easy vinaigrette.
+Toss together some feta or bleu cheese, some diced apple or pear, a few crumbled walnuts or pine nuts with some croutons and top with an easy vinaigrette (see below).

 Make them.
 “It’s ludicrous to the point of heartbreaking that factories are devoted to manufacturing pellets of stale-tasting bread…” Reese notes.
 Here’s an easy recipe from Alice Currah at SavorySweetLife.
 You just need to buy some bread, cut it up, toss it with some olive oil or butter, a few herbs and salt, then and toast it in the oven.

 Anyone who has read my book knows I’m no fan of pre-made vinaigrette.
 Rather than pick up a bottle of vinaigrette, consider whether you’ve got decent olive oil and some vinegar at home.
 Then, watch my video on the basics of making it.